 stint as an associate here was part of President Franklin Delano

 Roosevelt's career path.
-And Carter Ledyard is still making
+Carter Ledyard is still making history,

-history: the firm also recently appointed its first female Managing
+the firm recently appointed its first female Managing Partner,

 Committed to the City